Xola-lab/oibsip_taskno/README.md

 <img src="3 - EDA on Retail Sails Data (Files)/SALES OVER TIME.png">
 </p>

-Here, observation led me to the analysis that from February to December, the total spending was in a 'ranging' trend -- going up and down in a horizontal (or 'forward') direction.
+Here, observation led me to the analysis that from February to December, the total spending was in a 'ranging' trend -- going up and down in a horizontal (or 'forward') direction with total spending being between 2000 to slightly above 5000.
 Then, in January, the spending impulsively dropped; indicating a lack of spending by the customers.

 ### Customer Demographics and Customer Purchasing Behaviour